vincentiroleh/missYou/docs/idea.md

 - Guests should be able to add tribute to a memorial page (reCAPTCHA integration required)
 - Guests should be able to add photos to a memorial page (reCAPTCHA integration required)
+- Guests should be able to add audio to a memorial page (reCAPTCHA integration required)
+- Guests should be able to add video to a memorial page (reCAPTCHA integration required)

 **Functional Requirements (Admin)**